Why Is My Poop Black? Top 10 Causes (& What To Do)

 • Beets

 What to do: If you suspect that your stool color has changed due to your diet, monitor the types of food you eat and avoid very intensely-colored foods.
-If your black stools persist after a few days of monitoring, you should see your doctor for doctor.
+If your black poop persist after a few days of monitoring, you should see your doctor for assessment.

 3. Medication or supplement use

 Some supplements, like iron pills, can lead to black poop after their first days of use.
-Other medications that can cause black stools are anticoagulants and anti-inflammatories.
+Other medications that can cause black poop are anticoagulants and anti-inflammatories.

 What to do: If you notice that your stool color has become darker within a few days of starting a new medication or supplement, you should advise your prescriber so that he or she can assess whether the medication is safe to continue.